pomerol-ed/pomerol/README.md

   * [CMake](http://www.cmake.org) is used for the installation.

 ##### Installation
   Check the *dependencies*: c++ compiler, CMake, Eigen3, Boost (with Boost::mpi and serialization), mpi and git to fetch the sources.
+TCLAP is required for building executables.
 For compiling the binaries from prog you'll need a tclap header-only library.
   - Checkout the latest sources `git clone https://github.com/aeantipov/pomerol.git`
   - Create a (temporary) build directory.
   - In this build directory run `cmake <path_to_pomerol> -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=<path>`
     * add `-DTesting=ON` for compiling tests.
 Default = ON.
     * add `-DProgs=ON` for compiling provided binaries (from progs directory).
 These include diagonalizations of the Anderson impurity and Hubbard 2d cluster.
 Default = OFF.
+      * TCLAP is then required.
+Add -DTCLAP_ROOT=LOCATION_OF_TCLAP (downloaded and unpacked or system-wide installed) if it is not found automatically.
     * add `-DExamples=ON` for compiling provided binary examples (from examples directory).
 Default = OFF.
     * add `-Duse_complex=ON` for allowing complex matrix elements in the Hamiltonian.
 Default = OFF.
   - ` make`